 Advertising, Graphic Design, Interaction Design, Media Design Practices, Designmatters

-A Liaison Librarian is available at the Research Help Desk at both campuses to assist students and faculty in locating content such as articles, books, e-books, and films and providing research assistance for class assignments and studio projects.
+A Liaison Librarian is available for Research Help at both campuses to assist students and faculty in locating content such as articles, books, e-books, and films and providing research assistance for class assignments and studio projects.
+Drop by the Library, or better yet, schedule an appointment.

 Sat – Sun: closed